rbasehewa/AngularUnitTesting/README.md

 # AngularUnitTesting

-Angular: Unit Testing Jasmine, Karma
+Angular: Unit Testing Jasmine, Karma (Function test not the HTML)

 ## Benefits of Unit Testing